Cantonal Council of Solothurn

 The Cantonal Council of Solothurn (Solothurner Kantonsrat) is the legislature of the canton of Solothurn, in Switzerland.
 Solothurn has a unicameral legislature.
 The Cantonal Council has 100 seats, with members elected every four years.

-In the last election, on 7 March 2009, saw the centre-right maintain its dominance of the Cantonal Council.
+In the 7 March 2009 election, the centre-right maintained its dominance of the Cantonal Council.
 FDP.The Liberals lost three seats, but remained the largest party, with 27 seats.
 The Christian Democrats added two seats, becoming the second-largest party, on 24 seats.
 The Social Democrats lost ground, falling three seats to 21 overall, whilst the Swiss People's Party gained one seat to 18.
 The left-wing Green Party and centre-right Green Liberal Party also gained two seats apiece.